Skip to main content

 Thymomas most often come back locally.
 Thymic carcinomas can also come back locally and in nearby lymph nodes, but they may also spread to other parts of the body, such as the liver, lungs, and bones.

-Treatment for thymus cancer that has recurred (come back) after initial treatment depends on the location of the recurrence and on what the original treatment was.
-If the recurrence isn't too widespread, surgery may be an option and would offer the best chance for long-term survival.
+Treatment for thymus cancer that has recurred (come back) after initial treatment depends on where it recurs and on what the original treatment was.
+If the recurrence isn't too widespread, surgery might be an option and offer the best chance for long-term survival.
 But most often, the main treatment options are radiation therapy and/or chemo.
 These treatments can often help control the cancer for a time, but they are very unlikely to result in a cure.
 If chemo is no longer helpful, other drugs that work in different ways might be options.

 Because recurrent cancers can be hard to treat, clinical trials of new types of treatment may be a good option.